kristofkruller/BookingApp/README.md

 etc.
 ```
 **if you want a filter-free list then post and empty JSON object `{}` with the REQ to get the full array as RES**
+float in this case below always a DECIMAL(10,2)

 ### Auth
 - [:8081/check] GET expects nothing